pythondecal/pythondecal.github.io/index.md

 title: Home
 layout: home
 nav_order: 1
-description: "Python DeCal at UC Berkeley.
+description: The Python DeCal at UC Berkeley.
 Learn Python and improve your computing skills.
-A course designed by undergraduates for undergraduates in the astrophysics major."
+A course designed by undergraduates for undergraduates in the astrophysics major.
 permalink: /
 ---